AdamJ/kubevirt-demo/README.md

 # KubeVirt.io Website

-The KubeVirt.io website is a Jekyll site, hosted with GitHub Pages.

-All pages are located under `/pages`.
-Each section of the site is broken out into their respective folders - `/blogs` for the various Blog pages, `/docs` for the Documentation and `/videos` for the videos that are shared.

-All site images are located under `/assets/images`.
-Please do not edit these images.

-Images that relate to blog entries are located under `/assets/images/BLOG_POST_TITLE`.
-The **BLOG_POST_TITLE** should match the name of the markdown file that you added under `/_posts`.

 ## Creating a Blog Post

 All Blog posts are located in the `/_posts` directory.
 Each file is a Markdown (`.md`) file.